 It is obvious that impaired vision leads to higher mortality, as the sense of sight is important for survival, and if it is impaired, feeding or escape becomes more difficult.
-However, studies investigating this connection are still very rare.
-Also, the natural conditions, which depend on many variables, are difficult to reproduce in the laboratory or to compare within different laboratories.
+However, the number of studies investigating this connection is limited.
+Also, the natural conditions, which depend on many variables, are difficult to reproduce in the laboratory or to compare between different laboratories.